DISCLAIMER: READ FIRST.

 "Mm I'm starving, what are we having?"
-Dominique asks rubbing her hands together and eyeing the food spread over the table, the delicious smells making her stomach growl loudly.
+Dominique asks rubbing her hands together and hungrily eyes the food spread over the table.
+The delicious smells making her stomach growl loudly.

-Teddy chuckles in amusement, "it's only spinach and ricotta tortellini in a mushroom sauce, with garlic bread and a simple salad.
+Teddy chuckled in amusement, "it's only spinach and ricotta tortellini in a mushroom sauce, with garlic bread and a simple salad.
 Nothing too spectacular.
-I picked it up from the deli on the way home from the gym."
-She tells them sheepishly, placing a bottle of wine on the table and pulling out the chair before taking her seat with the others.
+I picked it all up from the deli on the way home from the gym."
+She tells them sheepishly while placing a bottle of wine on the table and seating herself beside Poppy.

 "Who cares where it came from, it's dinner, and it smells amazing.
 Let's eat."
 Poppy says shovelling a forkful of the pasta into her mouth.

-Scarlett picks up a serviette and begins wiping Dominique's chin.
+Scarlett picks up a serviette and wipes down Dominique's chin.
 "For the drool."
 She utters dryly, "you'll ruin your dinner with it."

 Dominique swats the serviette away giggling.
 "You're an idiot."